winnerspiros/Twitch-Plays-Control-My-PC/README.md

-# Twitch-Plays-Control-My-PC

-An overhaul update to DougDoug TwitchPlays script.

-# Installation:
+# Installation

-  1) In order to run you must download python 3.xx (Will suggest latest version from here: https://www.python.org/downloads/).

-  2) After downloading open a cmd and run these commands:
+If you want to build yourself download python from https://www.python.org/downloads/ and run these in cmd:

 • python -m pip install --upgrade pip
 • pip install pyautogui
+• pip install pynput
 • pip install pydirectinput

-  • pip install forever

-  3)Edit TwitchPlays_AccountInfo.py with the username and oauth: (You can find your oauth from the link provided inside the file or just click this http://twitchapps.com/tmi/)

-  4)Run start.bat (And hope it doesn't crash cause it can't send data or can't authenticate account.)
+else:

+download the prebuilt pypy build I use here: https://mega.nz/file/PI1TUbYQ#kPtAjUUQJDcol5Yju4660EbvXoXerwM5KKhWi0sqwUM extract in C:\
+add new enviroment variable in path with the folder name e.x.
+C:\pypy and done

-# What's New:
+# Run Script

-DirectX Applications now work.

-Script should work faster.

-Print every valid command in case you want to change *.txt* thingy.

-New Commands: Windows key, ctrl+T, ctrl+W, hold keys for (ctrl,alt,shift,tab), stop command *for hold commands*, go to [xxxx xxxx]  for mouse movement *example go to 1280 720*

-SOS: You use some weird stuff with alt and ctrl *//like right ctrl shows mouse or something*

-Please!!!!!! check that this doesn't interfere with what you have implemented.
+Go to TwitchPlays_AccountInfo.py put you stream username and oauth from here http://twitchapps.com/tmi/ Then run from a cmd/powershell 'python twitchplays.py' or if you got pypy type 'pypy3 twitchplays.py'.
+In case 'python twitchplays.py' doesnt work try 'python3', 'py', 'py3' or add variables cause they are missing.

+About forever.
+It's a script that reruns the code in case of a crash.
+I think you need to npm install it, look here https://www.npmjs.com/package/forever
+If you type forever on cmd and it returns stuff you are good to go.
+The file .bat should be self explained, the way it works is it runs and it hides, if you want to stop script check task manager for a node.js process.